Vayansh/Explainable_AI_on_Digit_recognition/README.md

-# Digit_recognition
+# Explainable AI on Digit_Recognition

 ## Motive
-  To create a CNN model to detect digit in image and furthermore use Shap Explainer to explain why a image is classified in that class.
+  To create a CNN model to detect digits in an image and furthermore, use Shap Explainer to explain why an image is classified in that class.

 ## Dataset Selection
-  MNIST dataset from kaggle.
-It contains 500 images of each 0-9 along with another 500 blank images so as to train model to predict non digit images.
+  MNIST dataset from Kaggle.
+It contains 500 images of each digit (0–9) along with another 500 blank images so as to train a model to predict non-digit images.
 Self-made

   [Link to Dataset](https://drive.google.com/file/d/1Qc2cAJuQD0MzCr1_-wnnYWmVXAmSfcIi/view?usp=sharing)